Match ends, St. Mirren 0, Rangers 2.

 - Alan Muir

 Second Half ends, St. Mirren 0, Rangers 2.

-Attempt missed.
-Ryan Edwards (St. Mirren) header from the centre of the box misses to the left.
+Attempt blocked.
+Kristian Dennis (St. Mirren) left footed shot from the centre of the box is blocked.

-Attempt missed.
-James Tavernier (Rangers) right footed shot from the centre of the box is too high.
+Attempt blocked.
+Kristian Dennis (St. Mirren) right footed shot from the centre of the box is blocked.

 Attempt blocked.
-Alfredo Morelos (Rangers) right footed shot from the centre of the box is blocked.
+Bongani Zungu (Rangers) right footed shot from outside the box is blocked.
+Assisted by Alfredo Morelos.

 Substitution, St. Mirren.
 Cameron MacPherson replaces Ethan Erhahon.

 Alfredo Morelos (Rangers) wins a free kick in the defensive half.